animo/minor-blockchain-2020/docs/week-2/expanding-by-interacting-with-other-contracts-and-blockchains.md

 Why reinvent the wheel?
 It is good practice to reuse code instead of retyping it in every contract.
 One of the ways you can do this is through inheritance.

 Inheritance is a coding principle that is not specific to blockchain, ethereum or solidity, however in this section we will discuss it in the context of solidity smart contracts.
 First a parent contract is created with variables and functions.
 Then a child contract is created which can inherit aspects of the parent contract.The child can access the functionality of the parent without having to redefine the same functions.
+Inheritance can help you with keeping the code organized and legible.

 ``solidity